WebDevBooster/starlan/README.md

 Now, go ahead and add at least half a dozen more points to this list!

 Points, explaining why the North-American English accent needs to be... **has to be** the basis for phonetic spelling in Starlan.

 Go on!
 Don't be lazy!
 Do it!
 Add to the list!
 I will amend the list with your input and credit to you.
+Click the *issues* tab at the top of this page and post your suggestions as a "new issue".